EtorixDev/timelength/README.md

 - `thousand_separators`
   - Characters used to break up large numbers.
 Can't have overlap with `decimal_separators`.
 - `parser_file`
-  - The name of this locale's parser file located in `timelength/parsers/`.
+  - The name of this locale's parser file located in `timelength/parsers/`, or the path to the parser file if a custom one is being used.
 The internal parser method must share a name with the file.
 - `numerals`
   - Word forms of numbers.
 May be populated or left empty.
 Each element must itself have the following keys, even if their contents are not used:
     - `type`